jonathanvanschenck/Perturbed-Vibronic-Progression/README.md

 # PerturbedVibronicProgression
 Provides curving fitting for perturbed vibronic progressions.
 See ExampleScript.py and ExampleData.csv to see this fitting in practice.
+A fuller explanation can be found in "derivation.pdf"

 Best Practice for 'fit.singleFit'